 Henry Ford is reputed to have said “Anyone who stops learning is old, whether at twenty or eighty.”
-Having been around the payments business for more than 35 years, I am now much closer to 80 than 20, but there are still opportunities to learn new things every day.
+Having been around the payments business for many years now, I am now much closer to 80 than 20, but there are still opportunities to learn new things every day.

 Last week, I was in an ad hoc training session on ATM fault processing.
 I already knew that virtualizing your ATMs can really help in this specific area of ATM testing, but I did not fully realize just how valuable this “Virtual Fault Testing” capability can be.
 What I learned was that there are many moving pieces that need to be tested to ensure that various error conditions are handled correctly.